 all those responsible for providing services and looking after assets in a place need to work and plan together, and with local communities, to improve the lives of people, support inclusive and sustainable economic growth and create more successful places.

 We commit to taking:

 a collaborative, place-based approach with a shared purpose to support a clear way forward for all services, assets and investments which will maximise the impact of their combined resources.

 What does it mean for partners?

-The place principle provides a coherent focus for many differing agendas, it is a way of bringing many ideas about services, investments, resources and assets together under one roof to help shape a better here.
+The principle is a way of bringing ideas about services, investments, resources and assets together under one roof.

-It provides communities and partners with a simple mechanism by which to exercise local or regional accountability over decisions taken about the way resources, services and assets are directed and delivered.
+It provides communities and partners with a way to exercise local or regional accountability over decisions taken about the way resources, services and assets are directed and delivered.

-Endorsement of the Place Principle makes clear our commitment to strengthening co-ordination and integration of all place based activity geared towards achieving sustainable and inclusive growth.
+We endorse the Place Principle because we are committed to strengthening the co-ordination and integration of all place based activity.
 This means we will: